SJTU-PLV/direct-refinement-popl24-artifact/README.md

 The last row of result should be
 ```
- // CompCertOv3.10
- 6054     9871     1357 total // 15925
+ 6054     9871     1357 total #15925
 ```

 #### Column 3

 The numbers in Column 3 can be obtained in a similar way.
-Run the following commands in `DirectRefinement` for the results except for the examples:
+Run the following command in `DirectRefinement` for the results except for the examples:
 ```
 coqwc lib/Maps.v common/Memory.v cklr/InjectFootprint.v cfrontend/SimplLocalsproof.v backend/ValueAnalysis.v backend/Deadcodeproof.v backend/Constpropproof.v backend/CSEproof.v backend/Unusedglobproof.v driver/CA.v driver/CallConv.v driver/Compiler.v